TejasBN28/OpenFASOC/README.md

 <img src="https://user-images.githubusercontent.com/110079788/207131158-2a54f948-9016-43ca-9977-772771e89791.png">
 </p>

+### Auxillary Cell based Approach:
 The idea behind OpenFASOC tool is the use of auxillary cells.
 Aux-cells are small analog cells with specific analog functionality used by analog blocks.
 They are derived from a template and characterized/optimized per PDK.
 They are usually formed of a maximum of 12 transitors.
+The layout of the auxillary cells is automatically generated using Align tool.
-The idea of using these Aux-Cells is that by using variable number of them, the output characteristics can be altered.
-A good example to understand the auxillary cells and their imact on the design is Digitally Controlled Oscillator.
+<br><br>The idea of using these Aux-Cells is that by using variable number of them, the output characteristics can be altered.
+A good example to understand the auxillary cells and their impact on the design is Digitally Controlled Oscillator.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/110079788/207123929-229a9bf0-3174-43c9-9510-0cd015101a17.png">